talbaum/Collocation-Extraction-using-AWS/README.md

 There are a few steps we have to follow in order to run the application smoothly.
 First ,we have to upload the following jar files to our bucket: step1.jar , step2.jar, step3.jar, step4.jar, step5.jar.
+Then we need to make sure to have the main class jar : ExtractCollations.jar.

 ## How to run the project: